 (e) the practice and procedure governing medical assessment panels.

-[Section 293A inserted by No. 31 of 2011 s.
+[Section 293A inserted: No. 31 of 2011 s.
 22.]

 293B.
 Arbitration rules

 (1) The Minister may make rules (the arbitration rules) prescribing all matters that are required or permitted by this Act to be prescribed by arbitration rules, or are necessary or convenient to be prescribed by arbitration rules for giving effect to the purposes of this Act.